-Learning the Blues is an integral part of modern music making.
+Learning the blues is an integral part of modern music making.
 The power and influence of the style can be felt in most forms of contemporary popular music and the music carries historical lessons and legacies that are vitally important.
-Particular scales have emerged out of the music called the Blues scales.
-Understanding Blues scales is an important access point to playing the music on the piano!
+Particular scales have emerged out of the music called the blues scales.
+You might be asking yourself what is a blues scale, because understanding this is an important access point to playing the music on the piano!

 Seriously, try it!
 It is somehow ingrained in the human subconscious, especially the first minor third interval.

 The minor pentatonic scale follows the scale degree formula 1 – ♭3 – 4 – 5 – ♭7.
 To play the minor pentatonic scale from C on the piano, follow the diagram below.
 The finger numbers for the minor pentatonic scale are notated beneath the notes.

 To transform the minor pentatonic scale into the minor blues scale, all you need to do is add in the flat fifth scale degree to the minor pentatonic scale.
 In the key of C minor pentatonic, that means you will add the note G♭.
 Check out the diagram below to see this new scale notated.